 Giving up the Need for Your Partner to be Perfect

 I recently heard from the wife of a couple I saw in marriage counseling a year ago.
 They were on the verge of divorce when they came to see me because of conflict over a grown son.
 It is not uncommon for couples to seek therapy once the kids are launched.
 The empty nest can bring to the fore, unresolved parental problems that got tabled for the sake of providing harmony in the home.
-During couples counseling, Theo and Harriet worked on some fundamental ways of handling their differences in how much financial support to give their adult son.
-They learned to manage conflict, to support each other and avoided getting ‘triangulated’ in their relationship.
+During couples counseling, James and Harriet worked on some fundamental ways of handling their differences in how much financial support to give their adult son.
+They learned to manage conflict, support each other, and avoided getting ‘triangulated’ in their relationship.
 Over time, they found ways to express their appreciation and love more often–something that suffered because–as so often happens when raising kids–the children get the majority of affection and attention.
-By the time their kids had left home, they were out-of-practice in showing their love for each other.
+By the time their kids had left home, they were out of practice in showing their love for each other.

-When therapy was concluded, Theo and Harriet had better skills to cope as a team, with the challenges in handling issues with their son.
+When therapy was concluded, James and Harriet had better skills to cope as a team, with the challenges in handling issues with their son.
 They downsized and moved to Oregon.
 About a year later, Theo phoned me requesting several phone sessions after the birth of a grandchild brought up old hurts.
 We were quickly able to resolve the problem because they had a structure in place to deal with conflict and just needed to talk it over and remember what they already knew.
 But something else happened during that process that shifted them into a deeper place of understanding, acceptance, and love.
 Harriet gave me permission to quote the letter she wrote to me.

 So, here is my key conclusion: I believe that every conflict is multi- (multi-!!) faceted.
 We can lock onto one dominant element of that conflict, and make it all about that, but that is not accurate.
 I believe we demonstrate our growing intelligence and personal abilities by learning to examine and include more and more of these many facets into our consideration: our humanity; our upbringing; our personality; our failings; our needs; our goals; our stress; our desires; our fears; etc. etc.

-I believe Theo is a loving, good human being – as I believe myself to be.
+I believe James is a loving, good human being – as I believe myself to be.
 With that, in my opinion, necessary foundation, I believe we can move forward now.
 Rather than basic civility, I hope we treat each other kindly and respectfully; acknowledging to ourselves and those around us that we are life-long partners.
 I hope every day is one of communication and support.
 Thank you again, Susan.
 I’m feeling pretty strong right now; encouraged to move forward, but I always benefit from our conversations no matter what.”